asseco-voice/laravel-plan-router/README.md

 Attribute to match regex against.

+**Example**:
-Example: for email, this can be: from, to, cc, bcc, subject.
+- For email, this can be: *from, to, cc, bcc, subject*
+- For SMS, this can be: *from, to, body*

 ### Plan

 A user-friendly name for set of regex matches which must be matched in order for the plan to be hit.
-``Plan`` is thus a many-to-many relation with `Match` where in pivot table you can define the actual regex.
+``Plan`` is thus a many-to-many relation with `Match` for which you can define the actual regex in a pivot table.

-`priority` decides which callback will be hit if two plans are a hit at the same time.
-Higher priority has greater precedence, and if hit, all other callbacks which might be a match won't be hit.
+`priority` if two plans for two different skill groups are a hit at the same time, higher priority plan has greater precedence, and if hit, all other callbacks which might be a match won't be hit.

 ``match_either`` - functions as an OR/AND gate.
 If set to `true`, having more than one match defined,